 Whether hiking on Iceberg Point, kayaking within sight of orca pods off of San Juan Island, or spotting nesting peregrine falcons on Chadwick Hill, the San Juan Islands offer amazing opportunities to get closer to nature.
 The islands still have old growth stands of Douglas firs, and are home to the largest population of Bald Eagles in the continental United States.
 Thousands of visitors come to the islands every year, from all over the world, for some of the best whale watching experiences on earth.
 Resident orcas and gray whales are common visitors to the islands, swimming within sight of kayakers and sailboats.

-Unfortunately, 1,000 acres of key habitat, including special places on San Juan, Orcas, and Lopez Island, don’t have long-term protection from possible abuse or sale.
-Other public lands in the islands have faced threat of sale to development.
+1,000 acres of key habitat, including special places on San Juan, Orcas, and Lopez Island, didn’t have long-term protection from possible abuse or sale.
+Other public lands in the islands faced threat of sale to development.
 Over the years, developers have tried to buy off these priceless pieces of land—including beaches, reefs, and pristine forests—for timber and mineral extraction.
-So far, island residents have managed to fight off every reckless proposal, but we can’t allow that to happen to these lands: The San Juan Islands are just too precious.

 Joining our local partners to protect the islands we love